 rode for a while

-Everywhere I look this time of the year the colors are rich and vibrant.
-At the beginning of the month the fields are filled with goldenrod and purple asters.
-Soon the leaves start to turn to orange, red, amber, gold, purple and burnt umber.
-Orange pumpkins like round globes appear at roadside stands, farmers' markets and in stores.
-Corn stalks are gathered for fall decorations.
+Everywhere I look this time of the year, the colors are rich and vibrant.
+At the beginning of the month the fields were filled with goldenrod and purple asters.
+Soon the leaves started to turn to orange, red, amber, gold, purple and burnt umber.
+Orange pumpkins, like round globes appeared at roadside stands, farmers’ markets and in stores.
+Corn stalks are gathered for decorations.
 Even the sky seems a more vivid blue.

 I love the crisp autumn days with cold nights and cool mornings often warming up later in the day.
-And then there's Indian summer giving me that last bit of time when I can try to finish up all those chores that should have been done by now, but I didn't quite get around to.
-Now I can't procrastinate any longer.
+And then there’s Indian summer giving me that last bit of time when I can try to finish up all those chores that should have been done by now, but I didn’t quite get around to.
+Now I can’t procrastinate any longer.
 My time is running out.
-Not only do I need to finish planting the rest of my exuberant purchases from last spring at my favorite garden centers, but there are large clumps of daylilies that need to be divided and replanted and the daffodils my occasional handyman dug up as he worked to redo one of my overgrown gardens.
-Of course, before that can be done I need to prepare a place for those plants to go.
-All the cannas and dahlias need to be dug up, stalks and leaves removed and the roots and rhizomes cleaned, dried and packed in dried leaves or wood chips and taken to the basement for the winter.
-The vegetable garden needs stripped of dying vegetation and bedded down for the winter, too.
+Not only do I need to finish planting the rest of my exuberant purchases, but there are large clumps of daylilies to be divided and replanted and daffodils that my occasional handyman dug up as he worked to redo an overgrown garden of mine.
+Of course, before that can be done, I need to prepare a place for those plants to go.
+All the cannas and dahlias need to be dug up, stalks and leaves removed, and the roots and rhizomes cleaned, dried and packed in dried leaves or wood chips and taken to the basement for the winter.
+The vegetable garden needs stripped of dying vegetation and bedded down for the winter.

-Fortunately I like to rake leaves even though it does get tiring when you have as many as I do.
-The armfuls of leaves I fill my wheelbarrow with are fluffy light reminding me of those long ago days of jumping in piles of them What fun that was.
-Now I'm too old.
+Fortunately, I like to rake leaves even though it does get tiring when you have as many as I do.
+The armfuls of leaves I fill my wheelbarrow with are fluffy light reminding me of those long- ago days of jumping in piles of them.
+What fun that was.
+Now I’m too old.
 It would take a very big pile to cushion my fall.
-I consider raking leaves my workout since I don't go to a gym nor do I have any equipment in my home.
-When the leaves are dried enough, I'll mow through them to chop them up and use them to mulch my gardens.
-I also have a lot of pine needles in some areas.
-Those I save to mulch my blueberry patch and woodland gardens.
-My great-granddaughter Ellie plays with leaves.
+I consider raking leaves my workout since I don’t go to a gym nor do I have any equipment in my home.
+When the leaves have dried enough, I’ll mow through them to chop them up then use them to mulch my gardens.
+I also have a lot of pine needles around my house which are a bigger problem because Maggie brings them in the house on her coat, and they cover the patio table and chairs and the sunroom roof.
+Most of those I save to mulch my blue-berry patch or woodland gardens which like the acid.

 One of my favorite activities in the fall is my morning walk through the woods with Maggie.
-I enjoy the rustling sound of leaves as I walk through them and the smell that's unique to fallen leaves; a mixture of pungent earthy scent with a touch of sweetness.
+I enjoy the rustling sound of leaves as I walk through them and the smell that’s unique to fallen leaves, a mixture of a pungent earthy scent with a touch of sweetness, too.
 A question that I always have in the fall is how did Native Americans move silently through the woods when hunting?
 I can even hear my soft pawed dog moving.
 When I was still teaching, I gathered leaves on that walk to dry them for art projects for my students.
-I'm still tempted to do that because the forest floor is a mosaic of jewel like leaves that all too soon will turn brown.
+I’m still tempted to do that because the forest floor is a mosaic of jewel-like leaves that all too soon will lose their colors and turn brown.